-On March 1, 2007, the Compensation Committee approved the performance terms of the 2007 National Oilwell Varco Incentive Plan (the "2007 Incentive Plan, certain exempt employees of the Company, including its executive officers, are entitled to earn cash bonus compensation based upon the Company's achievement of certain specified operating profit targets based on the Company's financial plan.
-Each participant is assigned to one of twelve target levels based on that participant's level of responsibility at the Company.
-Each target level is assigned a target percentage of base salary that will be used to determine a participant's bonus.
-The amount of a participant's designated target percentage of base salary.
+On March 1, 2007, the Compensation Committee approved the performance terms of the 2007 National Oilwell Varco Incentive Plan (the 2007 Incentive Plan ).
+Under the 2007 Incentive Plan, certain exempt employees of the Company, including its executive officers, are entitled to earn cash bonus compensation based upon the Company s achievement of certain specified operating profit targets based on the Company s financial plan.
+Each participant is assigned to one of twelve target levels based on that participant s level of responsibility at the Company.
+Each target level is assigned a target percentage of base salary that will be used to determine a participant s bonus.
+The amount of a participant s bonus is calculated by multiplying (A) the incremental increase in operating profit over a specified target by (B) the participant s base salary by (C) the participant s designated target percentage of base salary.
 Assuming the Company achieves its target operating profit, participants in the first two target levels, the chief executive officer and chief financial officer, are eligible to receive a bonus payment of 100% and 80% of their base salary, respectively.
 Participants in the third target level, which includes certain other senior executive officers, are eligible to receive a bonus payment equal to 75% of their base salary if the Company achieves target operating profit.
-In addition, certain key executives are subject to a bonus increase or decrease if a specified "capital employed" target is under- or over-achieved.
-"Capital employed" is defined as the sum of the Company's (a) total assets, excluding cash, minus (b) total liabilities, excluding debt.
+In addition, certain key executives are subject to a bonus increase or decrease if a specified capital employed target is under- or over-achieved.
+Capital employed is defined as the sum of the Company s (a) total assets, excluding cash, minus (b) total liabilities, excluding debt.